 If you’re up for a big boy game of golf, check out Old Marsh Country Club, which is only three miles from Wells Beach Resort.
 The 18-hole, par 71 track stretches to 6,583 yards from the tips and is billed as one of the state’s top courses.

 Another huge draw to this area for nature lovers is the Rachel Carson National Wildlife Refuge a few miles from the campground.
 Established in 1966 in cooperation with the State of Maine, the refuge protects valuable salt marshes and estuaries for migratory birds.

 Carson was a world-renowned marine biologist who penned the book Silent Spring in 1962.
 Carson is credited with launching the contemporary environmental movement and awakening the concern of Americans for the environment.

 Visit a lobster pound on the Maine Coast

 If you’ve traveled to New England, chances are you have lobster on your mind.
 In the town of Wells, there are numerous restaurants that will put lobster on your plate!

 Billy’s Chowder House, which overlooks the Rachel Carson Wildlife Refuge, has a reputation for serving great chowder and lobster rolls.
 Billy’s unique one-of-a-kind location features water on both sides of the road.

 Another institution not to be missed is the Maine Diner in Wells.

-A term you might hear while visiting the area is “lobster pound.”
+“Lobster pound” is something you will hear people say in the Maine Coast.
 Sometimes referred to as lobster shacks, this is basically a method of storing live lobster by running fresh seawater through their storage containers.
 If you want it fresh, visit a lobster pound!